T (magazine): People

 Janet Froelich was creative director until 2009.

-Editors

-Stefano Tonchi was editor until 2010; his replacement was Sally Singer.
-Singer left in 2012 and was replaced by Deborah Needleman.
 In 2013, Brendan Monaghan was announced as the first publisher, whilst Monaghan and Sebastian Tomich were jointly named vice presidents of advertising.
 Monaghan departed T in 2015 and in March 2016, former Women's Health Associate Publisher, Elizabeth Webbe Lunny joined the magazine as Vice President and Publisher.

-Deborah Needleman left T in late November 2016, after four years in the position.
-Executive editor Whitney Vargas was filling in for Needleman in the interim, but Vargas left the magazine in February.
-T's previous articles editor Nick Haramis recently took the job of editor-in-chief of Interview magazine.
+Editors

+Stefano Tonchi was editor of T from its launch until 2010.
+Sally Singer then edited the magazine from 2010 to 2012..
+She was replaced by Deborah Needleman, who edited the magazine for four years before leaving T in late November 2016.
 Under Needleman's leadership, T underwent a redesign and increased its ad pages.
 The luxury magazine had its ad pages grow by 30 percent in the first three quarters of 2016, compared to the same period in 2012, to 934 pages, according to Business of Fashion.
 Since the editorial departures, Ts advertising business under Lunny has largely been down with steep declines in paging in key 2017 Women's & Men's Spring Fashion issues.

-In 2017, Hanya Yanagihara took the helm as the editor-in-chief of T.
+Hanya Yanagihara was the editor-in-chief of T from 2017 to 2026.
+On July 6, 2026, Jody Quon was announced as the new editor-in-chief.